mariomazzaferro/cryptoPrompts/README.md

 # Project Name: CRYPTO PROMPTS (<a href="https://www.cryptoprompts.art/">cryptoprompts.art</a>)

+There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers and wanna-be writers collaboratively publish their stories and essays to practice everyone's writing skills, motivate each other and stimulate creativity.
+Writers can have patreons start to support them, as well as gain visibility and engagement to the point of getting book deals and other career opportunities.

+Nevertheless, these profitable cases tend to be exceptions and not the rule.
+The publishing industry (like any other industry) has its intrinsic limitations.
+And as such, there are thresholds that most wanna-be writers never get to cross.
+With that in mind, Crypto Prompts should be seen as an alternative path.
+A writing marketplace that circumvents the traditional publishing pipeline, allowing authors to freely negotiate copyright permissions to their creative work without intermediaries.

-There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers and wanna-be writers contribute to create new content.
-Crypto Prompts implements that idea in the Polygon Network (blockchain).
-Here, Prompts are perpetual objects carved into the blockchain, allowing the author to mint Non-Fungible Token Licenses that can be sold, auctioned, transferred, etc. Furthermore, users can branch any published Prompt creating a "Branch Prompt" with new content related to the "Root Prompt".
-Branch Prompts can be branched as well.
+Crypto Prompts implements Writing Prompts' content creation dynamic in the Polygon Network (Blockchain).
+Here, Prompts are perpetual objects carved into the blockchain, allowing the author to mint Non-Fungible Token Licenses that can be sold, auctioned, transferred, etc. Furthermore, users can comment any published Prompt creating a "Comment Prompt" with new content related to the "Root Prompt".
+Comment Prompts can be commented as well.

 ## Overview

-The millions of <a href="https://www.reddit.com/r/WritingPrompts/">Writing Prompts</a>' users post their Prompts and comments (Branches) on Reddit with no practical way to profit from their creative work.
-They are using Reddit simply as a training ground for their writing skills, a cooperative hub for feedback and motivation.
+This platform is 100% decentralized (IPFS + smart contract), and its code is open source.
+Crypto Prompts seeks no profit; everything you pay is spent exclusively on blockchain fees and Prompt token trades.
+This project is inspired by the Writing Prompts subreddit, with its literary appeal, but there are no rules here; you can write whatever you want.
+There can be "question Prompts", making the content dynamic similar to Quora.
+There can be "discussion Prompts", tilting more towards Reddit's dynamic.
+Go crazy, you can publish an entire novel if you dare.
+There are endless possibilities for new Prompts, it's impossible to guess all of them now, the best way to predict the future is by writing it.

-With that in mind, Crypto Prompts aims to:
+Crypto Prompts aims to:

 - Attribute practical ownership and authorship to creative content.
 - Empower writers by making their journey more profitable and trackable.
 - Secure creative content from censorship.
 - Stimulate colaborative writing.

-Crypto Prompts seeks no profit; everything you pay on this platform is spent exclusively on blockchain fees and Prompt token trades.
-This project is inspired by the Writing Prompts subreddit, with its literary appeal, but there are no rules here; you can write whatever you want.
-There can be question prompts, making the branching dynamic similar to Quora.
-There can be discussion prompts, tilting it more towards Twitter's dynamic.
-There are endless possibilities for new prompts, it's impossible to guess all of them now, the best way to predict the future is by writing it.

 ## User Workflow

 1- User registers on the site (using metamask).<br/>
-2- User publishes an initial Prompt or a Branch Prompt.<br/>
+2- User publishes an Initial Prompt or a Comment Prompt.<br/>
-3- User can read other people's Prompts and publish Branch Prompts of them.<br/>
+3- User can read other people's Prompts and publish Comment Prompts of them.<br/>
-4- User can read other people's Prompts and each of its Branches.<br/>
+4- User can read other people's Prompts and each of its comments.<br/>
 5- User can transfer, buy, sell or auction Prompt tokens.<br/>

 ## Development